Create IoT Products, Make Friends, Build Startups and Have Fun!

 If you are planning on participating by helping with someone else’s idea, please review idea submissions and sign up for a team.
 Feel free to reach out to the idea submitter to let them know what you can help with.

-If you plan on participating in any capacity and want to start organizing a team or learn more, a great chance is the IoTFuse meetup the evening of September 20th, 2018.
-More information can be found here: https://www.meetup.com/iotfuse/events/254275454/
+If you plan on participating in any capacity and want to start organizing a team or learn more, we have a meet and greet / team formation meetup happening October 18th!
+See more information on the Meetup page here: https://www.meetup.com/iotfuse/events/254833720/

 You are allowed to do some work before the hackday - usually setting up the physical part of a project.
 However - you will be required to disclose this to the judges.
 We want to see a working product, but we want a big part of it to be built at the hackathon!